Rpc-h/crypto/README.md

 1. Create branch based from `main` with a name like `release/<new-version>`
 2. Update version with `<new-version>` in `Cargo.toml`
 3. Create a PR on GitHub for the new version titled `Release <new-version>`
+4. Wait for successful release
-4. Merge to main
+5. Merge to main
-5. Create a new release on GitHub titled `<new-version>` and publish it
+6. Create a new release on GitHub titled `<new-version>` and publish it
    - Also use `create new tag` option and set it to `<new-version>`
-6. Merge PR back to `main`